2017 United Kingdom general election: Television debates

 Within hours of the election being announced, Corbyn, Farron and Sturgeon called for televised debates.
 The Prime Minister's office initially opposed the idea.
 On 19 April, the BBC and ITV announced they planned to host leaders' debates, as they had done in the 2010 and 2015 elections, whether or not May took part.
 Labour subsequently ruled out Corbyn taking part in television debates without May.

 Broadcaster Andrew Neil separately interviewed the party leaders in The Andrew Neil Interviews on BBC One, starting on 22 May with Theresa May.
-The Manchester Arena bombing led to interviews with Nuttall, Farron, Sturgeon and Corbyn to be rescheduled.
+The Manchester Arena bombing led to interviews with Nuttall, Farron, Sturgeon and Corbyn being rescheduled.
 ITV Tonight also ran a series of programmes with the major party leaders.

 Sky News and Channel 4 hosted an election programme on 29 May where May and Corbyn were individually interviewed by Jeremy Paxman after taking questions from a studio audience.
 The BBC held two debates to which all seven main party leaders were invited, on 31 May in Cambridge and 6 June in Manchester; both May and Corbyn stated they would not attend the 31 May debate.
 May said that she had already debated Corbyn many times in parliament, and that she would be meeting the public instead.
 Corbyn announced on the day that he would attend the debate in Cambridge, calling on May to do the same.
 Instead Amber Rudd appeared for the Conservatives.

 The BBC hosted separate debates for the English regions, and for both Scotland and Wales, and also a Question Time special with May and Corbyn separately answering questions from voters on 2 June, chaired by David Dimbleby.
 Sturgeon and Farron were expected to do the same on 4 June, but after the 2017 London Bridge attack it was rescheduled to 5 June and instead presented by Nick Robinson.
 The BBC also hosted two back-to-back episodes of a special election programme titled Election Questions on 4 June, the first in Bristol with Green Party co-leader Jonathan Bartley followed by Nuttall, and the second in Swansea with Plaid Cymru leader Leanne Wood.
 The party leaders were individually questioned by a studio audience.

 STV planned to host a live TV debate in Glasgow with four Scottish party leaders on 24 May, but it was postponed, owing to the Manchester Arena bombing.
 The debate was rescheduled for Tuesday 6 June.

 May subsequently stated her regret in not taking part in the debates, explaining her reasoning for not taking part in the debates as they had "[sucked] the life blood out of David Cameron's campaign" in 2010.